 Atlas & Boots is an outdoor travel blog covering thrilling activities in far-flung places be it swimming with whales in Tonga or trekking volcanoes in Vanuatu.

 The founders, photographer Peter Watson and author Kia Abdullah, started on opposite ends of the outdoor spectrum.
 In fact, a week after they met, Peter went off to Africa to climb Kilimanjaro while Kia remained warmly cocooned by her desk as writers prefer to be.
-Over the ensuing years, they drew each other towards the middle; to what we describe as outdoorsy-ish.
+Over the ensuing years, they drew each other towards the middle; to what they describe as outdoorsy-ish.

-They and their readers are:
+Their readers are:

 - Outdoor enthusiasts who enjoy nature and adventure but also a hot shower and nice bed at day’s end.

 - Digital nomads and expats seeking a better balanced lifestyle.

 - Exploration junkies obsessed with maps, great expeditions and legends of yore.

 Readers receive twice-weekly posts including destination reports on Wednesdays and practical tips, topical debates and light-hearted listicles on Saturdays.
 Through its tales, Atlas & Boots encourages readers to travel with abandon, to throw off ordinary lives and to try things that incite fear, to go – arms wide open, caution to the wind – from coast to countryside and everywhere in between.

 Atlas & Boots

 Kia is an author, travel writer and born-and-bred Londoner.
 Peter studied film and music before going on to freelance as a filmmaker and audiovisual engineer.